charleslipku/umd-enee759z/index.md

 - Data heterogeneity in federated learning
 - System heterogeneity in federated learning
 - Security and privacy in federated learning
-- federated learning with emerging foundation models
+- Federated learning with emerging foundation models

 ## Grading Policy (subject to change)